Dodgers Climb Into Second Place Behind Quiet Heroes

 Like us on Facebook here

 Posted on July 9, 2013, in MLB Teams: Articles and Analysis, The Rest: Everything Baseball and tagged 2013 All-Star Game, @eriqwiththeq on twitter, adrian gonzalez, arizona diamondbacks, brandon league, clayton kershaw, colorado rockies, don mattingly, hanley ramirez, Hyun-Jin Ryu, juan uribe, kenley jansen, los angeles dodgers, matt kemp, miami marlins, petco park, ricky nolasco, san diego padres, san francisco giants, yasiel puig, zack greinke.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Dodgers Climb Into Second Place Behind Quiet Heroes.